pablogoat/fcon/README.md

 In order to add an item, type in item name below "Item" label, type in cost of that item and then choose person who pays for the item below "Buyer" label.
-You can type in person that is not yet included - the system will add that person to the data base automatically.
 Both people and items show up under the form.
 ## Deleting items
 Items can be deleted by clicking the '-' button.